-By the early 20th century their population had reached 700,000.
-In 1860 there were 100 Greek schools in Pontus, along with printing businesses, newspapers, magazines, clubs and theaters.
+By the early 20th century, their population had reached 700,000, and in 1860, there were 100 Greek schools in Pontus along with printing businesses, newspapers, magazines, clubs, and theaters.

 The year 1908 was a grim milestone for the peoples of the Ottoman Empire.
-It was the year of the formation of the “Young Turk” movement, the hard nationalist party that launched the persecution of Christian communities and started the Turkification of the region.
+It was the year of the formation of the “Young Turk” movement, the extremist nationalist party that launched the persecution of Christian communities to ensure the Turkification of the region.

 The men who would not join the Turkish Army were forced to join these units.
 They were put to work in quarries, mines and road construction under crippling, inhumane conditions.
 Most soon died of hunger and disease.

-Reacting to the oppression of the Turks — the murders, deportations and the burning of villages — the Pontic Greeks took to the mountains to salvage what was possible of what was left of their lives.
+Reacting to the oppression of the Turks—the murders, deportations, and burning of villages —the Pontic Greeks took to the mountains to salvage what was left of their lives.

 After the genocide of the Armenians, the Turkish nationalists under Mustafa Kemal Ataturk then began the Pontic genocide.

-In 1919 the Greeks, with the Armenians and the temporary support of the Eleftherios Venizelos government, tried to create a standalone Greek-Armenian state.
+In 1919, the Greeks and Armenians, along with the temporary support of the Eleftherios Venizelos government of Greece, attempted to create a standalone Greek-Armenian state.

 This plan was thwarted by the Turks, who took advantage of the event to advance to their “final solution,” the Pontic genocide.

 Those who escaped the Turkish sword fled as refugees to southern Russia.
-After the end of the 1919–22 Greco-Turkish War, most of the Pontian Greeks remaining in the Ottoman Empire were transported to Greece under the terms of the 1923 population exchange.
+After the end of the 1919 to 1922 Greco-Turkish War, most of the Pontian Greeks remaining in the Ottoman Empire were transported to Greece under the terms of the 1923 population exchange.

-The number of the people exchanged between Greece and Turkey is estimated to be 400,000.
+The number of people exchanged between Greece and Turkey is estimated to have been at 400,000.

 After the Pontic genocide